The principal or their delegate must be notified of any physical restrain or seclusion incident.

 - Incidents assessed as ‘High’ or ‘Extreme’ severity require the principal (or delegate) to contact ISOC.
 ISOC will report incidents in eduSafe Plus on behalf of the school.

 Principals (or their delegates) are required to report to ISOC:

 - ‘Extreme’ severity rated incidents immediately (within the hour)

 - ‘High’ severity rated incidents as soon as possible (within 3 hours).

 On receipt of a report for an incident rated 'High' and 'Extreme', ISOC will lodge the eduSafe Plus report, for coordination of supports and the response in the school.

-The following facts should be included in the report
+The following facts are required to be included in all reports:

 - The name of the student(s)